Gulf of Aden: Economy

 The Gulf of Aden is a vital waterway for shipping, especially for Persian Gulf oil, making it an integral waterway in the world economy.
 Approximately 11% of the world's seaborne petroleum passes through the Gulf of Aden on its way to the Suez Canal or to regional refineries.
-The main ports along the gulf are Aden, Balhaf, Bir Ali, Mukalla, and Shokra in Yemen; Djibouti City in Djibouti; Zeila in Somaliland, Berbera in Somaliland, and Bosaso in Somalia.
+The main ports along the gulf are Aden, Balhaf, Bir Ali, Mukalla, and Shokra in Yemen; Djibouti City in Djibouti; Zeila and Berbera in Somaliland, and Bosaso in Somalia.

 In antiquity, the gulf was a thriving area of international trade between Ptolemaic Egypt and Rome in the west and Classical India, its Indonesian colonies, and Han China in the east.
 It was not limited to transshipment, as Yemeni incense, tortoiseshell, and other goods were in high demand in both directions.
 After Egyptian sailors discovered the monsoon winds and began to trade directly with India, caravan routes and their associated kingdoms began to collapse, leading to a rise in piracy in the area.
 The 1st-century Periplus of the Erythraean Sea documents one Egyptian captain's experiences during this era.

-After the collapse of the Roman economy, direct trade ceased but the Awsan I port Crater, located just south of the modern city of Aden, remained an important regional center.
+After the collapse of the Roman economy, direct trade ceased but the Awsan I port Crater, located just south of the modern city of Aden, remained an important regional centre.
 In late antiquity and the early medieval period, there were several invasions of Yemen from Ethiopia; after the rise of Islam, the gulf permitted repeated migrations of northwest Africa by Arab settlers.

 In the first decade of the 2000s, especially during the war in Somalia, the gulf evolved into a hub of pirate activity.
 By 2013, attacks in the waters had steadily declined due to private security and international navy patrols.
-India receives US$50 billion in imports – and sends US$60 billion in exports – through this area annually.
+India receives US$50 billion in imports—and sends US$60 billion in exports—through this area annually.
 To protect its trade and that of other countries, India keeps a warship escort in the area.